Chaos Construction Sudoku (Cell Count) by clover!

 This puzzle follows Arrow Sudoku rules, so no number repeats in any row, column, or bold region.
 Some arrow shapes are in the grid; the sum of the numbers along the path of each arrow must equal the number in the circled cell.
 Numbers can repeat within an arrow shape.

 Time Standards: This competition had 1-point (easy), 2-point (medium), 3-point (hard), or higher value puzzles.
-This was worth 2 points (medium category), roughly 1.5-2 minute target.
+This would have been worth 2 points (medium category), roughly 1.5-2 minute target.

 Solution: PDF